inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_request_validators.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_api_gateway_request_validators` Chef InSpec audit resource to test properties of multiple AWS API Gateway Request Validators.
+Use the `aws_api_gateway_request_validators` Chef InSpec audit resource to the test properties of multiple AWS API Gateway request validators.

 The AWS::ApiGateway::RequestValidator resource sets up basic validation rules for incoming requests to your API.